 - 1. Go to General " Device settings " Brightness. - 2.
-Select from default, high, very high, low, or very low. - 3.
-Turn the display brightness down or switch it off when there is ambient light available to save battery life significantly.
+Select from default, high, or low. - 3.
+Turn the display brightness down to save battery life significantly.

-5.4.
+5.3.
 How to set language and unit

 To change the device language and unit system: